Huron Carol: Versions

 The song was included, as "Jesous Ahatonia", on Burl Ives's 1952 album Christmas Day in the Morning and was later released as a Burl Ives single under the title "Indian Christmas Carol".
 Bruce Cockburn has also recorded a rendition of the song in the original Huron.
 Tom Jackson performed this song during his annual Huron Carole tour.
 Crash Test Dummies did it on their 2002 album, Jingle All the Way.
 A haunting choral arrangement by R. Anderson was included on the 1997 album The Mystery of Christmas, by the Canadian group the Elora Festival Singers.
 A new recording with a very mystical setting of the Huron Carol was released in 2011 performed by The Canadian Tenors.
 In 2001, Terry McDade and The McDades recorded a version featuring Indian bansuri on their Free Radio Records release "Midwinter".
 In 2002, Heather Dale released a trilingual version (Wendat [Huron], French, English) on her This Endris Night album, updated in 2017 as a YouTube video with an American Sign Language translation.
 Dale uses a very different English translation, attributed to Father H. Kierans.
 Sarah McLachlan recorded the song on her 2016 holiday album, Wonderland, released on the October 21, 2016.

 Lyrics

 Huron

-The original words of the carol in the Wyandot language (Huron).
+The original words of the carol in the Wendat language (Huron).